-Sterling Organization, a vertically integrated private equity real estate investment firm, has announced the acquisition of Fremont Town Center (the “Center”), a 117,068-square-foot grocery-anchored shopping center located in Fremont, CA. The Center is located in the East Bay of the San Francisco MSA and was acquired on behalf of Sterling’s institutional Fund, Sterling Value Add Partners III, LP (“SVAP III”) for $40.45 million.
+Sterling Organization, a vertically integrated private equity real estate investment firm, has announced the acquisition of Fremont Town Center (the “Center”), a 117,068-square-foot grocery-anchored shopping center located in Fremont, CA. Sterling’s institutional Fund, Sterling Value Add Partners III, LP (“SVAP III”), acquired the Center in the East Bay of the San Francisco MSA for $40.45 million.
 The acquisition marks the 21st investment made by the $497 million equity Fund.

-Fremont Town Center is anchored by a 53,912-square-foot Safeway grocery store, which is complemented by strong national tenants including 5 outparcels occupied by Bank of America, Cathay Bank, Burger King, Taco Bell, and KFC.
-The Center is well-positioned in a densely populated and affluent suburb and has nearly 70,000 people living within 3-miles of the property with average household incomes of over $210,000.
+Fremont Town Center features a 53,912-square-foot Safeway grocery store as its anchor, along with strong national tenants including Bank of America, Cathay Bank, Burger King, Taco Bell, and KFC, who occupy 5 outparcels.
+The Center is in a well-positioned, densely populated, and affluent suburb, with nearly 70,000 people living within 3 miles of the property and average household incomes exceeding $210,000..